Attribute Restoration Framework for Anomaly Detection: Experiments

 \subsection{Model Stability}

 Anomaly detection puts higher concerns on the stability of model performance than traditional classification tasks.
 It is because of the lack of anomalous data makes it impossible to do validation during training.
 Thus, model stability tends to be more important since without validation there is no way to select the best checkpoint for anomaly detection model in the training phases.
 The stability of model performance is mainly reflected in three aspects: 1) whether the model can stably reach convergence after acceptable training epochs in one training attempt; 2) whether the model can reach stable performance level in multiple independent training attempts under the same training configuration; 3) whether the model can stably achieve good performance in various datasets and training configurations.
-Figure~\ref{fig:stable1} shows AUC-changing during one run to reveal that our model performs more stably in the late training phase, instead of fluctuating.
-Thus, through our ARNet, a highly reliable model can be achieved through acceptable training epochs in this practically validation-unavailable task.
+Figure~\ref{fig:stable1} shows AUC-changing during one run to reveal that our model performs more stably in the late training phase.
+Thus, through ARNet, a highly reliable model can be achieved through acceptable training epochs in this practically validation-unavailable task.
 In order to test the stability of multiple training performances, we rerun GeoTrans~\cite{golan2018deep} and our method for 10 times on MNIST.
 Table~\ref{tal:stable2} shows that GeoTrans suffers a larger performance fluctuation compared with our method.
-For the last one, the standard deviation (SD) among classes has a good measure.
-SD in Table~\ref{tal:AUC1} prove that our method has the strongest stability of this type.
+Table~\ref{tal:AUC1} shows that our method has the strongest stability of this type, as can be seen from its low standard deviation (SD).